hungyanbin/motioncut/README.md

 # MotionCut

-An intelligent video trimming application built with Kotlin Multiplatform (KMP) that uses machine learning to automatically detect and track people in videos, enabling smart video editing across macOS and Windows platforms.
+A video trimming application built with Kotlin Multiplatform (KMP) for desktop platforms.
+Currently in early development with basic video playback functionality.

 ## 🎯 Project Overview

-This application leverages ML-based person detection and motion tracking to automatically trim videos, keeping only segments with active human movement.
-The app is designed to work efficiently on both macOS (for development and quick previews) and Windows (for GPU-accelerated production processing).
+MotionCut is a desktop video editing application focused on intelligent video trimming.
+The project follows an incremental development approach, starting with basic video playback and gradually adding advanced features like AI-powered motion detection.

+**Current Status**: Basic video player with file handling - Phase 1 of development

 ## 🏗️ Architecture